 Amy recently folded up her fully formed life in New York City to pursue the art and craft of fiction writing full time-ish.
 She now adds university professor to the list of gigs.

 Amy contends that an interesting life makes an interesting person and, more importantly, interesting art.

 Amy Neswald is a fiction writer and screenwriter.
 Her work has appeared in The Rumpus, The Normal School, Bat City Review, and Green Mountain Review, among others.
 Her debut novel-in-stories I Know You Love Me, Too, is a recipient of the New American Fiction Prize and a finalist for a Maine Literary Award.
 Her short film Solitaire is a semi-finalist for the Beverly Hills Arthouse Film Festival.
 Prior to moving to rural Maine, she had a long career as a wigmaster for Broadway shows.
-She teaches creative writing at the University of Maine and continues plugging away at her animated short films about monster children.
+She teaches creative writing at the University of Maine in Farmington and continues working on her next novel and a collection of short films.